 The name Tekoa means Trumpet.
 But our story starts out with a different type of trumpet blower, an evil man named Sheba.

-This is a story that is tucked away.
-Actually, it’s more hidden.
+This is a story that is tucked away, hidden even.
 It’s like a small town you pass through that you miss if not careful.
-It seems there were many people in the story who wanted the kingdom.
+It seems many people in the story wanted the kingdom.

-The painted back drop for this story is fairly long but adventurous.
+The painted backdrop for this story is relatively long but adventurous.
 King David has been going through great turmoil.
-His oldest son Absalom killed his other son Amon.
+His oldest son Absalom killed his other son Amon over raping his half-sister.
 Sometime later Absalom decides to take over his father’s kingdom.
 He sits at the gate and handles matters.
 He woos the people with his charm and good looks.
-Absalom also gets advice from many advisors and decides to place a tarp like tent on top of the palace and sleep with all his father’s concubines in broad day light.
+Absalom also gets advice from many advisors and decides to place a tarp like a tent on top of the palace and sleep with all his father’s concubines in broad day light.

 There is a lot of drama going on in David’s life.
 It is far from the prosperity, itching ear teachings we hear today–no, it is real life for a King.